+Vehicles

+Spare parts

+Goods in transit

-- Vehicles purchase cost on a specific identification basis. - Spare parts purchase cost on a weighted average basis. - Goods in transit purchase cost incurred up to the reporting date. - Work in progress costs of direct materials and labour plus attributable overheads based on a normal level of activity.
+purchase cost on a specific identification basis.

+purchase cost on a weighted average basis.

+purchase cost incurred up to the reporting date.

+Work in progress - costs of direct materials and labour plus attributable overheads based on a normal level of activity.